-Commiserations came in thick and fast, phone calls from friends and messages from people fai and wide who knew the pain of fosting a per, but me goes on and that was that.
+Commiserations came in thick and fast, phone calls from friends and messages from people far and wide who knew the pain of losing a pet, but life goes on and that was that.
 In the run up to lambing time there was a huge amount of walling to do.
 Making the fields stockproof before we gathered the sheep down from the moor was a matter of urgency and Clive and myself were desperately struggling with the huge workload.